GrandpaBond/pxt-flexfx/README.md

  ## EKO-notation
- FlexFX Tunes are written out as text-strings using a special code (EKO_notation).
+ FlexFX Tunes are written out as text-strings using a special code that we call **EKO_notation**.
  Notes are defined by three-part EKO codes, separated by spaces.

   ``||flexFX:Extent||``: The first part of the code is a number showing how long the note should last (measured in quarter-beat ticks).